chaindrop-raas/crane/README.md

 $ ./bin/jib cmt --help
 ```

 Some commands require the address of a previously deployed contract (e.g. the clone commands).
-Those can be found on the notion page for [deployed contract addresses](https://www.notion.so/joinorigami/e3d0532f67c24b9ab607062183e77656?v=934998a17ddb4de887bcdd5effe177c5) (likewise, newly deployed contract addresses should be recorded there).
+Team members can find these on the notion page for deployed contract addresses.